The effective running Hubble constant in SNe Ia as a marker for the dark energy nature: Summary and conclusions

-We then tested the associated Hubble parameter of these three models with the Pantheon (\cite{scolnic2018}) and Master (\cite{dainotti_Master}) samples of SNe Ia.
-In the case of the Pantheon sample, divided into 20 equipopulated bins, according to the analyses developed in ~\cite{dainotti2022} and in ~\cite{dainotti_Master}, respectively, we obtained that we are able to discriminate at least in $1 \, \sigma$ the nature of the dark energy in favor of its phantom character.
-By means of a MCMC fitting procedure, which allows the variation of the all free model parameters, we are able to compare Eq.\eqref{eq:H_0_z_2} to data and we are always able to determine, within a sigma, the emerging phantom nature of the evolutionary dark energy contribution.
+We then tested the associated Hubble parameter of these three models with the Pantheon \citep{scolnic2018} and Master \citep{dainotti_Master} binned samples of SNe Ia.
+In the case of the Pantheon sample, divided into 20 equipopulated bins, according to the analyses developed in \citet{dainotti2021} and in \citet{dainotti_Master}, respectively, we obtained that we are able to discriminate at least in $1 \, \sigma$ the nature of the dark energy in favor of its phantom character.
+By means of a MCMC fitting procedure, which allows the variation of all the free model parameters, we are able to compare Eq.\eqref{eq:H_0_z_2} to data and we are always able to determine, within 1 $\sigma$, the emerging phantom nature of the evolutionary dark energy contribution.

 In the CPL' model, the best-fit reconstruction of $\mathcal{H}_0(z)$ exhibits a maximum around $z_c \simeq 0.2$, suggesting a transition in the nature of dark energy: from a quintessence-like behavior at low redshift ($z < z_c$) to a phantom-like regime at higher redshifts.
-However, despite this feature, the model is strongly disfavored compared to the two monotonically decreasing models, as indicated by its large $\Delta$BIC$ > 7$ (see Table ~\ref{tab:statistics}).
-For both the Master and the Pantheon samples, the PL is the most favored model among all, followed by the $\Lambda$CDM model.
-This model, in future works, can be considered a particular phenomenological dark energy model, associated to a monotonically decreasing trend of $\mathcal{H}_0(z)$.
-Nevertheless, we can claim that the binned SNe Ia data for both Pantheon and Master seem to significantly prefer a fit based on the evolutionary phantom matter scenario among the dark energy models.
-The PL model is not an evolution dark energy model, but it reveals the decreasing trend of $\mathcal{H}_0(z)$.
-Given that this is the best fit to the data, we are prone to infer that the SNe Ia data, at this current stage, seem unable to produce a quintessence phantom matter transition like the one shown by DESI.
+However, despite this feature, the model is strongly disfavored compared to the other models, as indicated by its large $\ln B_{i,ref} > 5$ (see Table ~\ref{tab:statistics}).